-Two of my favorite things about Mother Goose Time are the Forest Friends books and the Community Challenges in each lesson.
+Two of my favorite things about Experience Curriculum are the Forest Friends books and the Community Challenges in each lesson.
 Our community collage wasn’t actually a lesson plan suggestion but it was inspired by the Forest Friends book called A Community Collage A Story About Creativity.

 A Community Collage is a story about creativity.
 Fox, one of our favorite characters, is upset because he can’t draw a tree.
 He crumples up many pieces of paper before giving up.